Privacy & Security

 Southern Ports will not use this information to identify visitors or their browsing activities.

 Visitors to this website may be asked to provide personal information (e.g. name and email address) in order to submit feedback, submit a request for information or in order to submit tenders or employment applications.

-Southern Ports Authority has put in place various measures to ensure the confidentiality of these personal details.
-Southern Ports Authority will not use visitors’ information for any purpose other than that for which it is submitted and it will not disclose this information to third parties.
-However, Southern Ports Authority cannot guarantee absolute security given the inherent risks associated with transmitting information across the internet.
+Southern Ports has put in place various measures to ensure the confidentiality of these personal details.
+Southern Ports will not use visitors’ information for any purpose other than that for which it is submitted and it will not disclose this information to third parties.
+However, Southern Ports cannot guarantee absolute security given the inherent risks associated with transmitting information across the internet.
 Any information submitted by a visitor is done so at their own risk.